BwendyGames/Solis-Text-Editor/README.md

 # Solis Text Editor

-A simple, lightweight text editor, built for myself but free for anyone to use.
+A simple, lightweight text editor for Windows, built for myself but free for anyone to use.

 ---